 The three options in the Transport (Scotland) Act 2019 are:

-- Bus Service Improvement Partnerships or ‘partnerships’ ❌ 👎
+- Bus Service Improvement Partnerships (BSIPs) or ‘partnerships’ ❌ 👎

-- Local Authority Services or ‘publicly-owned buses’ ✅ 👍
+- Local Transport Authority Bus Services or ‘publicly-owned buses’ ✅ 👍

 The main difference between ‘partnerships’ and re-regulation and publicly-owned buses, is that in a ‘partnership’ private operators retain control of the network and continue to run buses to maximise profit for their shareholders.
 That means more of the same – route cuts and fare hikes for passengers and zero transparency and accountability.
 Madness seeing 45% of private operators’ income comes from public subsidies!